That can only mean one thing on this radio program.

 Remember that name, Hannity?

-Milton Burrell.
+Milton Burrow?

-Uncle Milty, yes, I do, Bill.
+Yes, I do, Bill.

-I'm not that out of touch as you think.
+I'm not that out of touch, as you think.

-No, yeah, you were born.
+No, yeah, you were, Bill.

-And leave it to Beaver and Green Acres and the Flying Nun.
+And Leave It to Beaver and Green Acres and the Flying Nun.

 I watched them all.

-No, no, that was after Uncle Milty.
+Yeah, no, that was after Uncle Milty.

-Until Uncle Milty was first.
+Uncle Milty was first.

 Anyway, so the Society of America was a conformist society.

-In the space of eight minutes, that uh dissolved when Elvis Presley, a teenager from Tupelo, Mississippi, went on the Ed Sullivan show, the biggest entertainment show in the world on television.
+In the space of eight minutes, that dissolved when Elvis Presley, a teenager from Tupelo, Mississippi, went on the Ed Sullivan show, the biggest entertainment show in the world on television.

 He writhed.